ardalis/ddd-vet-sample/README.md

 A sample meant to demonstrate domain driven design using a veterinary hospital management system.
 This sample is used in the [Domain-Driven Design Fundamentals course on Pluralsight](https://app.pluralsight.com/library/courses/domain-driven-design-fundamentals).

+## Give a Star! :star:
+If you like or are using this project to learn, please give it a star.
+Thanks!

 ## Getting Started

 The main application is in the FrontDeskSolution folder.
 Open the FrontDesk.sln file for the main sample.